Priya199522/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection

-• The dataset is collected from web.
+• Collected a real-world credit card transaction dataset from the web and performed extensive data cleaning and preprocessing to prepare for analysis.

-• The data was cleaned and processed and analysed before EDA.
+• Conducted initial data assessment and Exploratory Data Analysis (EDA) to identify trends, anomalies, and key patterns in fraudulent vs. legitimate transactions.

-• Created the logistic regression model with accuracy 95%
+• Built a Logistic Regression model on the original (imbalanced) dataset, achieving an initial accuracy of 95%.

-• Converted imbalanced data into balanced data using over sampling technique by installing up sampling the lower data.
+• Applied oversampling techniques (up-sampling the minority class) to address class imbalance and improve model fairness and sensitivity.

-• Got 95% accuracy score with balanced data.
+• Re-trained the model on the balanced dataset, maintaining a high accuracy score of 95%, with improved performance in fraud detection.